alpine-hodler/web/pkg/twitter/README.md

 ### Environment File

-IF your machine doesn't already have environment variables for the above, you can define an environment file on your machine somewhere with the environment variables defined.
+If your machine doesn't already have environment variables for the above, you can define an environment file on your machine somewhere with the environment variables defined.

 ```.env
 # .my-env.env